lcleigh/postcode-checker-app/README.md

  * You need to get **all the tests passing**.
  * You need to **run the app manually with your browser** and make sure it works.
 You can have a look at the user stories below to understand how the program is expected to behave (without bugs).

+## THE BUGS

+ I found 3 bugs.
+ * One was that the paramter postcode was writted post_code.

+ * The POST /check method was writted as a GET method.

+ * The valid variable wasn't made an instance variable.
+It was missing the @.

+___
 ## User stories

 Note that these user stories are **already implemented** by the app — they're here as guidance for you to understand what the program is about and how it should behave when correct.